 NOTE: The Ann and Roy Butler Hike-and-Bike Trail is a 10-mile loop around Lady Bird Lake.
 Ideal for watching people and sunsets, you’ll also take in amazing views of Austin’s skyline.

 No matter what else you do in Austin, you gotta eat.
 Why not consider an Austin Eats Food Tour?
 Led by discerning foodie guides, you’ll get a true sense of the flavor of local establishments — with no waiting in lines.
-Public tour options include East Austin Cocktails & Bites and Walking Food Tours.
+Tour options include East Austin Happy Hour Tour and Best of Austin Food Truck Tour.
 Corporate and private tours are also on the menu.
 Ages 15+ are welcome on the less-boozy tours, and all you need is a pair of comfy shoes, an appetite and gratuity for your tour guide “if they rock.”

 The Ann W. Richards Congress Avenue Bridge is home to the approximately 1.5 million Mexican free-tailed bats — the largest urban bat colony in North America.
 From spring to early fall, visitors to the bridge can watch as the bats take off from the bridge on their nightly flight searching for food (around 15,000 pounds of insects, including agricultural pests).
 Check it out from the Congress Avenue Bridge or catch a water view on a bat-watching tour offered by Capital Cruises.